mbocquet/unattended-upgrades/UPGRADE.md

     ...

-* In the Ansible inventory, move host from distro-codename group to distro-codename+1 group. example to upgrade node0 from buster to bullseye :
+* In the Ansible inventory, move host from distro-codename group to distro-codename+1 group.

+The inventory reflects the "desired" state

+Example to upgrade node0 from buster to bullseye :

 **inventory/hosts**